Evaluation of the North Yorkshire Council Living Well Smokefree Service

 This mixed-methods evaluation will explore the feasibility and acceptability of a hybrid smoking cessation service (one which offers remote, face-to-face and blended provision).
 The findings will generate policy and practice recommendations for the delivery of smoking cessation services.
-Locally the findings will be used to shape and inform how the smoking cessation services across North Yorkshire County Council could be delivered.
+Locally the findings will be used to shape and inform how the smoking cessation services across North Yorkshire Council could be delivered.
 Beyond the local service landscape, smoking cessation services more generally will benefit from the translational knowledge produced around if hybrid and blended approaches are acceptable delivery models to service users and practitioners, are equitable and provide value for money.

 What does the evaluation research mean for the Public?

 To reduce smoking rates, it is important to provide acceptable and accessible support.
 This evaluation will help inform how smoking cessation services across North Yorkshire County Council are delivered.
 By looking at the perspectives of the people providing and receiving smoking cessation services, the findings of the evaluation will help design future support so the needs of service users are able to be better considered from a range of perspectives.
 This may result in more flexible support options being offered to meet specific needs, with better service access and availability being provided through both phone and face-to-face support being offered.

 How are the public involved in the project?

 We ran three workshops with local stakeholders to help design the research project.
 These stakeholders included, LWSF commissioners from the local council, managers of the LWSF service, local healthcare service partners from the NHS and voluntary community sector, LWSF smoking cessation advisers, and a public representative.
 We plan to work with our LWSF partners to set up further discussions with these stakeholders to discuss emerging findings and provide opportunities to provide feedback.
 This will support how we share our findings.